 Probation Services is divided into 2 divisions:

-- Probation Field Services and Court Division
+- Field Probation and Court Services Division

-- Probation Services and Education Division
+- Intervention and Education Services Division

 Probation Field Services & Court Division

 Under the Probation Field Services and Court Division, the Intake Unit functions as the "gateway" into the juvenile system.
 Once a law enforcement agency brings an apprehended child to the Detention Center, an Intake Probation Officer reviews the police report and makes a determination as to juvenile court jurisdiction based on probable cause, and the very critical decision whether to release the child to a parent / guardian or to detain the child.
-In calendar year 2007 Intake processed 11,377 children including "non arrest" paper referrals.

 The Court Unit receives the case of the referred child as a 1st time referral to the probation department or a re-referral after completing a previous term of probation.
 The child is likely supervised by a court Probation Officer until the child is formally placed on probation or granted a Deferred Prosecution contract.